 Red Hat CodeReady Workspaces: A collaborative Kubernetes-native development environment that delivers OpenShift workspaces and an in-browser integrated development environment (IDE).

-Red Hat build of Quarkus: A full-stack, Kubernetes-native Java framework made for Java virtual machines (JVMs) and native compilation, optimizing Java specifically for containers and enabling it to become an effective platform for serverless, cloud, and Kubernetes environments.
+Red Hat build of Quarkus: A full-stack, Kubernetes-native Java framework made for Java virtual machines (JVMs) and native compilation, optimizing Java specifically for containers and allowing it to become an effective platform for serverless, cloud, and Kubernetes environments.

 Red Hat OpenShift Virtualization: Accelerate application delivery with a single platform that can manage VMs and containers with the same tools and teams.
 OpenShift Virtualization enables OpenShift to manage and consume both containers and VMs with Kubernetes, using KubeVirt.